Architecture

 5. Checks the Letta GitHub releases page for updates newer than the current version

-The dream runs via launchd (com.scotth.rendream.plist) and logs to ~/Developer/han-solo/logs/dream.log.
+Runs via launchd (com.scotth.rendream.plist).
 No external dependencies — stdlib Python only.

 Claude Code integration